alexjwang/personal-blog/_posts/2021-11-08-meta-learning.md

 Such an explanation of the metaverse definitely feels really dystopian on the surface (many sci-fi movies come to mind), but tbh, a lot of our modern world is already pretty dystopian so what's to say that this transition over the course of several decades won't feel like a natural progression of events.

-Another thing that jumped out to me was that a lot of the metaverse depends on online, decentrailized transactions, of which crypto is not only a natural fit, but I doubt such a metaverse could even exist without blockchain technology.
+Another thing that jumped out to me was that a lot of the metaverse depends on online, decentralized transactions, of which crypto is not only a natural fit, but I doubt such a metaverse could even exist without blockchain technology.
 All of this makes me even more bullish on crypto.

 ### minimally extractive meta